ekram-kedir/Enterprise-Grade-RAG-System/README.md

 make data_evaluate
 ```

-## Deploy

-Follow deployment instructions provided in each subfolder's README resources for both frontend and backend.

-Thank you for choosing Enterprise-Grade RAG System!
+# Thank you for choosing Enterprise-Grade RAG System!